9AZX/FlutterUartBle/README.md

 ## Getting Started

-This package is not published yet but you can add it to your project in the `pubspec.yaml` like [this](https://github.com/9AZX/FlutterUartBle/issues/1#issuecomment-592606034).
+This package is not published yet but you can add it to your project like [this](https://github.com/9AZX/FlutterUartBle/issues/1#issuecomment-592606034).

 ## Contributions